gd4Ark/element/examples/docs/en-US/avatar.md

 :::

 ### Fallback when image load error

 fallback when image load error or src is empty

-customize the display via the default slot, or pass a placeholder text by passing the text attribute
+customize the display via the default slot, or by using `text` as a placeholder.

 :::demo

 ```html
 <template>
   <div class="demo-type">